edimurg/log_backup_tool/README.md

 [![Roadmap](https://img.shields.io/badge/Roadmap-View-blue)](https://roadmap.sh/projects/log-archive-tool)

-A simple Bash script that saves, compresses, and archives Linux log files automatically, at scheduled interals using **cron**.
+## Overview

+This is a simple Bash tool that automatically backs up, compresses and archives Linux log files.
+It is designed to be easy to use, and works on most Linux distributions.
+Ideal for users who want to keep their log files organized.

 ## ⚡ Features